-7.7 The New Hotness
+7.7 hotness

-You can view the history of all The New Hotness messages in datagrepper.
+You can view the history of all hotness messages in datagrepper.

 - org.fedoraproject.prod.hotness.update.bug.file: Message sent by the-new-hotness to "hotness.update.bug.file" topic when bugzilla issue is filled. (history) - org.fedoraproject.prod.hotness.update.drop: Message sent by the-new-hotness to "hotness.update.drop" topic when update is dropped. (history)